Meet our Team

 Jillyan Sylvia McKinney

 Jillyan Sylvia McKinney is an educator and thought leader with an extensive background in anti-racist advocacy, facilitation of professional development, project management, and community outreach.
-Jillyan’s passion and drive for social justice derive from her family and their experiences with racism and discrimination.
-Jillyan holds a bachelor’s degree in Liberal Studies with a Minor in History and a Masters of Education with a concentration on Culturally Relevant and Responsive Pedagogy.
-As the Senior Director of Projects and Operations, she will provide leadership and guidance to the team while pursuing the Equity and Wellness Institute’s mission to advance racial equity and community wellness.
+Jillyan's passion and drive for social justice derive from her family and their experiences with racism and discrimination.
+Jillyan holds a bachelor's degree in Liberal Studies with a Minor in History and a Masters of Education with a concentration on Culturally Relevant and Responsive Pedagogy.
+As the Senior Director of Projects and Operations, she provides leadership and guidance to the team while pursuing the Equity and Wellness Institute's mission to advance racial equity and community wellness.

 Danielle Hawthorne